bestarch-ae/cacherpc/README.md

   default is 60 seconds.
 Timeouts for `getAccountinfo` and `getProgramAccounts` requests are configured separately via configuration file.
 - `--rules` — path to firewall rules written in lua
+- `--identity` — optional identity key for cacherpc service, should be base58 encoded public key
 - `--control-socket-path` — path to socket file, e.g. /run/cacherpc.sock

 #### Configuration file